 Dr. Alec McCullough, an injured naval officer, is restless and bored.
 Until his brother—an agent for the Crown—offers him an assignment: investigate a recent rash of unexplained octopus attacks.
 On the wet and windy Hebridean Isles, his every effort is met with resistance.
 Coaxing an attractive young widow—the local healer—to allow him to examine the latest victim only leads to further complications.

 A fusion of living and mechanical components, the creatures follow instinct, but also command.
 Together, they uncover layers of deceit, revealing traitorous tentacles that entangle both their lives.
 As those behind their creation callously sacrifice innocent lives in pursuit of their goals, Isa and Alec struggle to forge a future together while attempting to prevent a disaster of international proportions.

-All in all, I just really love these books, but I think The Iron Fin might just be a favorite, so far.
+All in all, I just really love Anne Renwick’s books.
+But, I think The Iron Fin might just be a favorite, so far.

 Patreon | Newsletter | Editorial Services | Twitter | Instagram | Kofi